 NOTE: The settings listed above are not available on all Sony® cameras.
 For model-specific information about your camera, refer to the instruction manual.
 Manuals are posted on your model support page.

 The information above should resolve your issue.
 However, if the issue still persists you can try resetting the camera to factory specifications .
 Otherwise, service may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.